bmancini55/building-lightning/src/chapter_1.md

 ![Console with Graph](/images/ch1_app_02.png)

+### Graph Component Overview

+The `Graph` component is a bit different from a normal React component because it is encapsulating D3.
+Typically React controls rendering to the DOM, but for this component React will only control the SVG element where the D3 Graph will be rendered.

+We control D3 with two methods on the component: `createGraph` and `updateGraph`.
+Each method takes information from our domain and converts it into objects that D3 can control and render.

+As a result, we transition from the declarative style of programming used by React and use imperative code to call these functions.
+If that's a little confusing, take a gander at `GraphScene` and `Graph`.
+Notice that `GraphScene` renders `Graph` as a child, but we use the `createGraph` method to push information into D3.

+### Exercise: Creating the Graph

-We don't yet see the graph because haven't fully implemented the `createGraph` method in the `<Graph>` component.
-This method is responsible for converting our `LightningGraph` object into objects that can be used by D3.
+After loading the page, we don't yet see the graph because we haven't fully implemented the `createGraph` method in the `Graph` component.
+This method is responsible for converting our `Lnd.Graph` object into objects that can be used by D3.

-Our `LightningGraph` object has two arrays: `nodes` and `channels`.
+As defined in `server/src/domain/lnd/LndRestTypes`, our `Lnd.Graph` object has two arrays: `nodes` and `edges`.

-Each `LightningNode` object has three properties that we will use:
+Each `Lnd.LightningNode` object has three properties that we will use:

-- `pubkey` - a string that is the unique identifier for the node
+- `pub_key` - a string that is the unique identifier for the node
 - `color` - the color of the node that is specified by the node operator
 - `alias` - the friendly name of the node that is specified by the node operator

-Each `LightningChannel` object has three properties that we will use:
+Each `Lnd.ChannelEdge` object has three properties that we will use:

-- `id` - the unique identifier for the channel
+- `channel_id` - the unique identifier for the channel
-- `node1PubKey` - the identifier for the first node, when sorted, of the channel
+- `node1_pub` - the identifier for the first node, when sorted, of the channel
-- `node2PubKey` - the identifier for the second node, when sorted, of the channel
+- `node2_pub` - the identifier for the second node, when sorted, of the channel

 Using this information we need to construct new objects that can be controlled by D3.
 We need to do this because D3 will store rendering state on the objects.
 We don't want D3 to mutate the original